-Power BI Report level Filters are used to filter the visuals (or charts) present in all the page of a Report.
-For example, if your report contains 10 pages then you can use this report level filter to filters those 10 pages at a time.
+The Power BI Report level Filters are to filter the visuals (or charts) present in all the pages of a Report.
+For example, if your report contains 10 pages, then you can use this report level filter to filters those 10 pages at a time.
 Let me show you how to create a Report Level Filters in Power BI with example.

 How to create Power BI Report Level Filters

 Under the Filters section, you can see the list of available report level filters in Power BI.
-You have to use the Report Level Filters section to create a filter at report level.
+You have to use the Report Level Filters section to create a filter at the report level.

-Let me drag and drop the English Country Region Name from fields section to the Report level Filters.
+Let me drag and drop the English Country Region Name from the fields section to the Report level Filters.

-From the below screenshot you can see that, the Stacked Bar chart is displaying the Sales for the selected countries in a legend.
+From the screenshot below, you can see that the Stacked Bar chart is displaying the Sales for the selected countries in a legend.

 Use the drop-down to change the report level filtering type to Advanced filtering.

 Let me remove the existing Power BI report level filters.
-Next, drag and drop the Sales Amount from fields section to the report level Filters.
+Next, drag and drop the Sales Amount from the fields section to the report level Filters.
 Then, expand the Sales Amount to see the filter options.
 Please refer Filters on Measures article to understand these options

-For the demonstration purpose we selected is greater than as the operator, and 1000 the value.
-From the below screenshot you can see that, the Stacked Bar chart is displaying the bars whose sales amount is greater than 1000.
+For the demonstration purpose, we selected is greater than as the operator, and 1000 the value.
+From the screenshot below, you can see that the Stacked Bar chart is displaying the bars whose sales amount is greater than 1000.

-Now, you can see that the same filter is applied on the Column chart present in the page 2 of 19
+Now, you can see that the same filter applied to the Column chart present on page 2 of 19